hamoodahalabed/book-network/README.md

 # 📚 Book Network Project

 The **Book Network Project** is a web application that allows users to manage their book collections and borrow books from other users.
-It offers features like user registration, login, book management, and borrowing/returning books.
+It offers features like user registration, login, activate account by email otp, book management, and borrowing/returning books and much more.

 ---